By Patty Catalano

 2. Pawley’s Island Palmetto Cheese Spread

-This Southern spread is the 0 carb snack you’ve been dreaming of.
+This Southern spread is the zero-carb snack you’ve been dreaming of.
 Palmetto Cheese Spread (aka pimento cheese) is a mixture of cheddar cheese, cream cheese, mayonnaise, pimentos, and spices.
 It’s creamy and cheesy with a subtle spark of heat.
-The pimento cheese spread delivers 0 grams of carbohydrates per serving.
 Pair it with celery sticks, carrot coins or, better yet, halved baby bell peppers, because you’ll want an indecently generous scoop for every bite.
-Costco serves the spread in a 24-ounce container to last through the midday munchies, though it makes a decadent topper for bunless burgers.

 3. WestEnd Chicken Skewers

 These grilled chicken skewers are a Costco cult favorite, and for good reason.
-Each skewer is packed with three to four pieces of seasoned and grilled chicken breast and is one of the tastiest foods stocked at the warehouse giant.
-Eat the skewers one-handed or slide them off to top a salad or eat alongside veggies.
-At two skewers per serving, the charred chicken has just 3 grams of carbohydrates, and with 24 grams of protein, you’ll be full until the dinner bell rings.
+Packed with three to four pieces of seasoned and grilled chicken breast per skewer, this is one of the tastiest foods stocked at the warehouse giant.
+Eat the skewers as a midday snack, or slide them off to top a salad or eat alongside veggies.
+A serving size is two skewers, which has just 3 grams of carbohydrates, and with 24 grams of protein.
+In other words, you’ll be full until the dinner bell rings.

 4. Spirella Minis and Mozzarella

-Meat and cheese roll-ups are the easiest low-carb snack.
-This variety pack pairs mozzarella cheese with slices of prosciutto and sopressata.
-Mozzarella is mild and creamy and is the perfect counterpoint to salty aged charcuterie.
-The serving size of the meat and cheese is a generous 6 pieces, though packing just a few of the pre-wrapped and rolled snacks is satisfying enough.
-The Sopressata minis have 3 grams of net carbs (5 grams of total carbohydrates and 2 grams of fiber), while the prosciutto and mozzarella bites add 0 carbs to your daily count while packing 25 grams of protein.
+Meat and cheese roll-ups are one of the easiest, tastiest low-carb snacks.
+This variety pack pairs mild-and-creamy mozzarella cheese with slices of salty prosciutto and soppressata.
+The serving size is a generous 6 pieces, though just a few of the pre-wrapped and rolled snacks is satisfying enough.
+The soppressata minis have 3 grams of net carbs (5 grams of total carbohydrates and 2 grams of fiber), while the prosciutto and mozzarella bites add 0 carbs to your daily count while packing 25 grams of protein.

 5. Kirkland Signature Sparkling Water

-Curtail carb cravings by identifying whether the urge to eat comes from true hunger or if it your body’s dehydration alarm.
-Costco’s house brand, Kirkland Signature, introduced the La Croix lookalike last year.
+Costco’s house brand Kirkland Signature introduced this La Croix lookalike last year.
 At a fraction of the cost per can and with a fresher fruit flavor, this generic sparkling water is even better than the original.
 The seltzer comes in a 32-can variety pack of a dozen lemon and lime and eight grapefruit.
 No matter the fruit flavor, the cans contain 0 calories and 0 grams of carbohydrates.